 People love getting things for free.
 Consider National Doughnut Day, for example — people wait obscene amounts of time in line at doughnut shops just to get a free doughnut, despite the fact that the average doughnut costs less than $1 on a normal day.

 Free samples and other sorts of freebies are fun, but imagine ways of getting fresh cash now.
 Wait, you don’t have to imagine.
-If you need free money (or just want it), you do have options.
-Even a few extra dollars in your pocket can help once in a while, though many of our methods for getting money for free will give you hundreds of dollars.
-With minimal effort, you can get free money doing things you already do on a regular basis.
+If you need free money (or just want it), there are a few ways.
+Even a few extra dollars in your pocket can help once in a while.
+Here’s how to get money for free.

 In This Article